What Changes When You Stop Trading Mid-Year

 If you account on an accruals basis (which most sole traders do once they are established), you include income earned before cessation even if you have not yet been paid.
 That is the standard rule.
 But if you switch to cash basis for the final period, you can instead include income when you actually receive it.

 HMRC allows you to use cash basis for your final period even if you used accruals before.
 This can simplify things if you have a lot of unpaid invoices.
-You simply include the cash received up to the cessation date and ignore the rest.
-Any amounts received after cessation are not taxable as trading income.
-They are capital receipts and may be subject to capital gains tax instead, but in practice HMRC often ignores small amounts.
+You simply include the cash received up to the cessation date.
+Any amounts received after cessation that relate to your former trade are post-cessation receipts, taxable as income under ITTOIA 2005 ss.241-257.
+They are not capital receipts and are not subject to capital gains tax.
+Specific reliefs are available, including an election to treat a post-cessation receipt as arising in the cessation year rather than the year of receipt.
+Take advice if you have significant post-cessation amounts, as the right approach depends on your circumstances.

 If you have significant outstanding invoices, consider the tax implications.
 You may prefer to stay on accruals and include the debtors in your final accounts.
 Then if a debtor later defaults, you can claim a bad debt relief in your final return.
 Talk to an accountant about which approach works for your numbers.